No Depression (magazine)

-No Depression is a fully online publication and formerly a bi-monthly magazine (1995-2008) and quarterly journal (2015-2025).
-In print, No Depression was a publication focused on long-form music reporting and deep analysis that ties contemporary artists with the long chain of American roots music– now published online at nodepression.org.
-In April 2020, No Depression introduced digital versions of their print journal.
-While the print journal remains ad-free, the digital versions include roots-music-related advertisements.
-Its journal contributors include roots music artists as well as professional critics and reporters, photographers, illustrators, and artists.
+No Depression is an online publication that previously operated as a bi-monthly print magazine from 1995 to 2008 and quarterly journal from 2015 to 2025.
+In print, the publication focused on long-form music reporting and analysis connecting contemporary artists to American roots music.
+In April 2020, No Depression introduced digital versions of its print journal.
+While the print version was ad-free, the digital editions include advertisements related to roots music.
+Contributors to the journal include roots musicians, professional critics, reporters, photographers, illustrators, and artists.

-Its online edition was largely crowd-sourced by contributions from a combination of writers and fans, regular columnists and staff reviewers.
-In 2019, the online version of the publication moved to align more with its print version variant by no longer accepting community posts.
+The online edition was originally crowd-sourced through contributions from fans, regular columnists, and staff reviewers.
+In 2019, the website stopped accepting community posts to align its content with the print version.

-As of May 2025, No Depression retired its print journal and now publishes its long and short-form roots music journalism through its membership based website nodepression.org.
+In May 2025, No Depression retired its print journal and transitioned to publishing its roots music journalism only through a membership-based website.

 History

 No Depression was launched in September 1995 (as a quarterly) by co-editors/co-founders Grant Alden and Peter Blackstock.
 Kyla Fairchild, who handled the business functions of the magazine from the beginning, became a co-publisher with Alden and Blackstock in 1998.
 The magazine was named for the Carter Family song "No Depression in Heaven," the 1990 album No Depression by the band Uncle Tupelo, and an early AOL online discussion group on alternative country called The No Depression Folder.

 No Depression has received the Utne Reader Independent Press Awards for Arts & Literature coverage, and was cited as one of the nation's Top 20 magazines of any kind in 2004 by the Chicago Tribune.

 Two No Depression music festivals took place at Marymoore Park, just outside Seattle.
 The first was on July 11, 2009, and featured Gillian Welch, Iron and Wine, Patterson Hood and the Screwtopians, Jesse Sykes, Justin Townes Earle, Jessica Lea Mayfield, Zee Avi, and Seattle roots music all-stars.
 The second was August 21, 2010 and featured The Swell Season, Lucinda Williams, The Cave Singers, Alejandro Escovedo, Chuck Prophet, Sera Cahoone, and The Maldives.

 The publishers announced in February 2008 that the May–June 2008 issue would be their last.
 Buddy Miller was featured on the cover of the final issue, with No Depression declaring him Artist of the Decade.
 Soon after, co-founders Alden and Blackstock sold their ownership stakes to Fairchild in 2008 and 2010, respectively.
 In the wake of the magazine going out of print, No Depression launched a community website (NoDepression.com) on the Ning platform in February 2009.

 Fairchild sold her ownership of No Depression to FreshGrass LLC in 2014.
 In 2016, the FreshGrass Foundation – a nonprofit organization that supports roots musicians and music scenes around the United States – took over No Depression and the FreshGrass Festival which it operates in conjunction with Massachusetts Museum of Contemporary Art (MASS MoCA).